 The shifting of emitted electromagnetic radiation (such as visible light) towards the less energetic red end of the electromagnetic spectrum when a light source is moving away from the observer.
 This occurs as the wavelengths of light stretch as an object moves away (as opposed to being squashed by an approaching object), similar to the familiar Doppler effect on sound waves.
 Among other things, it can be used as a measure of the speed with which galaxies throughout the universe are moving away from us.

-The theory, formulated essentially by Einstein’s theory has two main parts: the Special Theory of Relativity (or special relativity) which deals with objects in uniform motion, and the General Theory of Relativity (or general relativity) which deals with acclerating objects and gravity.
+The theory, formulated essentially by Albert Einstein, that all motion must be defined relative to a frame of reference, and that space and time are therefore relative, rather than absolute, concepts.
+Einstein’s theory has two main parts: the Special Theory of Relativity (or special relativity) which deals with objects in uniform motion, and the General Theory of Relativity (or general relativity) which deals with accelerating objects and gravity.

 RNA and DNA: